flutter/website/src/community/china/index.md

 To publish your packages to pub.dev, you need to access the pub.dev site.

-This procedure works even if you have set permanent values for your machine.

-1. Open a new terminal window.

-1. Set your machine to use the default environment variables.

   {% comment %}
   From https://github.com/flutter/website/pull/9338#discussion_r1328077020
   {% endcomment %}